scharlau/Temperature_Conversion/README.md

 This is a demo example of a very basic Rails app with no models.

-rails generate controller convert
+rails generate controller convert index celsius

-Add index and celsius methods
+Add index and celsius methods to controller

-modify routes.rb with
+maybe modify routes.rb with:
-get 'convert/index'
-post 'convert/celsius'

 root 'convert#index'

-Add index.html.erb and (copy) for celsius.html.erb views
+Edit index and celsius views